sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/helping_attitudes.md

 new perspectives or raise contradictions in the client’s story, encouraging them to re-evaluate their thinking.
 This form of inquiry is more directive and can lead to moments of insight or realization for the client.

-**Purpose**:
-To encourage the client to reflect on discrepancies or challenges in their thinking, helping them to see the issue from a different angle.
+**Purpose**: To encourage the client to reflect on discrepancies or challenges in their thinking, helping them to see the issue from a different angle.

-**Example**:

-- “You mentioned that communication was clear, but you also said the team was confused—how do you reconcile that?”
-- “Do you think your approach might be contributing to the resistance you’re facing?”
+**Examples**: _“You mentioned that communication was clear, but you also said the team was confused—how do you reconcile that?”_, _“Do you think your approach might be contributing to the resistance you’re facing?”_

 #### 4. Process-Oriented Inquiry